h3rald/h3rald/contents/articles/10-more-programming-languages.md

 ### Nim

-Nim is the only language in this list that is also present in the [original article](/articles/10-programming-languages), but under the name _Nimrod_.
+Nim is the oldest language on this list, as it was born in 2008 so exactly 10 years ago, under the name _Nimrod_.
+The intent of the author, Andreas Rumpf, was to name it after a [biblical king](https://en.wikipedia.org/wiki/Nimrod), little did he know that in the US the word is also a synonym for _idiot_ or similar, so the language was later renamed to just Nim.

 Anyhow, after 10 years, the Nim programming language hasn't reached version 1.0 yet, but according to the core team we are apparently _very close_.

-Although currently at version 0.19.0, Nim is quite stable and can be used in production as quite an efficient system programming language that compiles to C. You may want to watch out for deprecations between one release and the other, but I've been using it for the last... _10 years_ and it has been a remarkable experience.
+Currently at version 0.19.0, Nim is quite stable and can be used in production as quite an efficient system programming language that compiles to C. You may want to watch out for deprecations between one release and the other, but I've been using it for the last... _10 years_ and it has been a remarkable experience.
 I use Nim in my spare time in quite a few pet [projects](/projects/).

 Want to know something else really cool written in Nim?
 The open source [Nim forum engine](https://github.com/nim-lang/nimforum) which is based on the [Karax](https://github.com/pragmagic/karax) SPA framework and the [Jester](https://github.com/dom96/jester) web server.